svitaluc/graphbench/results/README.md

 ### Off-Cache

-Although both the Titan and the JanusGraph were set with disabled cache, the first run of a test requiring a search of additional features (*getVertexWithEdges*, *getVertexWithNeighbors*) runs significantly slower than the following tests, including the first test repeated.
+Although both Titan and JanusGraph were set with disabled cache, the first run of a test requiring a search of additional features (*getVertexWithEdges*, *getVertexWithNeighbors*) runs significantly slower than the following tests, including the first test repeated.
 This behavior could be explained as an initial